Birsa Commando Force

-The Birsa Commando Force is a rebel group in the Indian state of Jharkhand, The group was named after the 19th century tribal leader Birsa Munda, and was composed largely of tribal people from the Munda and Oraon communities.
+The Birsa Commando Force was a separatist militant group in the Indian state of Jharkhand, named after the 19th century tribal leader Birsa Munda, and was composed largely of tribal people from the Munda and Oraon communities.
 The group was active in the Chota Nagpur region of Jharkhand, and was known for its attacks on government and corporate targets in the region.

 The Birsa Commando Force was founded in the mid-1990s, and was initially focused on fighting for the rights and interests of tribal communities in Jharkhand.
 The group was led by a man named Kundan Pahan, and was supported by a number of other tribal leaders and activists.
 In the early years of its existence, the Birsa Commando Force was involved in a number of clashes with the government, and was responsible for a number of bombings and other attacks.

 As the Birsa Commando Force grew in strength and influence, it began to focus more on extortion and extortion-related activities.
 The group began to demand money from corporations operating in the region, and carried out attacks on those who refused to pay.
 The Birsa Commando Force also became involved in the illegal arms trade, and was known for its possession of a large cache of weapons.

 Despite its efforts to fight for the rights of tribal communities, the Birsa Commando Force was widely criticized for its violent and criminal activities.
 The group was eventually declared a banned organization by the government of India, and many of its members were arrested or killed in clashes with security forces.

 In the early 2000s, the Birsa Commando Force began to experience significant internal divisions, and several splinter groups emerged.
 These splinter groups were often at odds with each other and with the original Birsa Commando Force, leading to further violence and instability in the region.